MaastrichtU-IDS/d2s-docs/docs/start-create-mappings.md

 [![SPARQL](/img/sparql_logo.png)](https://www.w3.org/TR/sparql11-overview/)

 We use [SPARQL](https://www.w3.org/TR/sparql11-query/) to:
-* Insert metadata about the dataset in the Knowledge Graph
+* Insert metadata about the dataset in the triplestore.
-* Map the generic RDF, generated from your input data structure, to a target RDF and insert the refined RDF in a triplestore.
+* Map the generic RDF, generated from your input data structure, to a target RDF and insert the refined RDF in the triplestore.

 ---